andrew/ultimate-awesome/README.md

 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - 🥑  List of Awesome Developer Advocacy Resources.
 - [Awesome-Few-Shot-Class-Incremental-Learning](https://github.com/LAMDA-CL/Awesome-Few-Shot-Class-Incremental-Learning) - Awesome Few-Shot Class-Incremental Learning.
+- [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
 - [awesome-esbuild](https://github.com/egoist/awesome-esbuild) - A curated list of awesome esbuild resources.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
+- [awesome-explainable-reinforcement-learning](https://github.com/Plankson/awesome-explainable-reinforcement-learning) - A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [reading-material](https://github.com/agrim123/reading-material) - List of some useful blogs, books, courses, papers etc. :books:.
+- [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-clojure-likes](https://github.com/chr15m/awesome-clojure-likes) - Curated list of Clojure-like programming languages.
 - [awesome-awk](https://github.com/freznicek/awesome-awk) - A curated list of awesome AWK frameworks, libraries, software and resources.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
 Updated weekly.
 - [awesome-uni-app](https://github.com/uni-helper/awesome-uni-app) - 多端统一开发框架 uni-app 优秀学习资源汇总.
-- [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.